AOC E2470SWH 24" Full HD 1ms Gaming Monitor with Speakers

 Our aim with ScanProtect is to encourage our customers to upgrade or build their own PC confidently.
 For a small additional fee our customers are provided with complete peace of mind.

-The 23.6-inch AOC E2470SWH display was designed with speed in mind.
+brilliant viewing with a stunning display The 23.6-inch AOC E2470SWH display was designed with speed in mind.
 The ultra-fast 1ms response time makes it perfect for passionate gamers, as well as anyone who uses graphics, animation and film editing applications.
 Simply connect your AV sources via the model’s D-Sub, DVI or HDMI ports and enjoy flawless picture quality.
 The built-in 2 watt speaks offer rich, clear sound for movies, music or video calls.
 Furthermore, AOC fits out all of its monitors with clever software and presets to further save energy and enhance the overall user experience.
-Let the E2470SWH stun you today.
+Let the E2470SWH amaze you for years to come.

-A pixel response time of 1ms GTG means speed without the smear for an enhanced experience.
+refreshingly smooth gameplay This AOC gaming monitor ensures a pixel response time of 1ms GTG meaning speed without the smearing for an enhanced experience.
 Fast-moving action and dramatic transitions will be rendered smoothly without the effects of ghosting.